wavemaker/docs/learn/how-tos/custom-status-code-error-message-java-service.md

 ```

 ### Example to Set Custom Error Message

-In the Java service method, you can handle exceptions and throw a `WMRuntimeException` with a customized error message.
-The `MessageResource.create()` method allows you to create a message resource with the desired error message.

 Here's an example that demonstrates how to set a custom error message: